GraphDatabaseExperiments/entity_relationship_graphs/README.md

-The TPC-H benchmark is provided on the official [TPC website](https://www.tpc.org/tpch/).
+Information on the TPC-H benchmark is provided in the [dataset folder](https://github.com/GraphDatabaseExperiments/entity_relationship_graphs/tree/main/datasets).
+Detailed information can be found on the official [TPC website](https://www.tpc.org/tpch/).

 ## Experiments: